-Liquidity and open interest are important for any financial instrument, but for options, it is even more important.
+Liquidity and open interest are important for any financial instrument, but it is even more important for options.

 The US stock market is great for working with options.
 Thousands of securities are available with a fair amount of liquidity.